Ātiamuri: In popular culture

 Atiamuri was a filming location for the 1956 short film People of the Waikato and the 2018 feature film Alien Addiction.
 Pōhaturoa Rock is visible in several establishment scenes in the latter film.

+Ōngāroto

+The site of the former village of Ōngāroto is about 3.9 miles west of Atiamuri, near Ōngāroto Marae on Ōngāroto Road.
+During the early twentieth century Ōngāroto had a sawmill, railway station, and school.
+The village was served by southern section of the TTT Railway which closed in 1944.